-You need a competitive SEO strategy that’s well-equipped to help your business gain visibility even in the most saturated of markets.
+Just basic knowledge of SEO is not going to make a difference.
+You need to plan a competitive SEO strategy to help your business gain visibility even in the most saturated markets.

 - Pair Up Consumer & Industry Marketing

-In a competitive market, your business needs to gain visibility among consumers as well as in your industry.
+If you are in a competitive market, your focus must be gaining visibility among your customers as well as within the industry.

-In terms of SEO, this means targeting informative and transactional keywords as well as commercial keywords.
+While brand name recognition at the customer level is important, creating a brand reputation within your niche is also mandatory.
+In terms of SEO, it means making use of informative and transactional keywords as well as commercial keywords.

 Informative vs. Transactional vs. Commercial Keywords